nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 1. The user input provided is passed to `SplitLah`.
 2. `SplitLah` then parses the input using methods in the `Parser` class to obtain an `ActivityEditCommand` object.
 3. `ActivityEditCommand#run` method is then invoked to run the `activity /edit` command.
-4. Once the command runs, `ActivityEditCommand#run` method invokes the `Manager#getProfile` method to retrieve the `Profile` object which stores the list of sessions.
+4. When the command runs, `ActivityEditCommand#run` method invokes the `Manager#getProfile` method to retrieve the `Profile` object which stores the list of sessions.
-5. The `Profile#getSession` method is called to retrieve the `Session` object which the activity that the user wishes to edit is stored in.
+5. Once the `Profile` object is returned, `Profile#getSession` is called to retrieve the `Session` object that the activity is stored in, with the specified session unique identifier from the list of sessions.
-    - If the session does not exist, a message indicating that there is no such session is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
+   1. If the session does not exist, a message indicating that there is no such session is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
-    - Else, the `Session` object that the activity is stored in is returned.
+   2. Else, the `Session` object that the activity is stored in is returned.
 6. `Session#getActivity` is called on the `activityId` provided by the user to fetch the `Activity` object representing the activity to be edited.
-    - If the activity does not exist, a message indicating that there is no such activity is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
+   1. If the activity does not exist, a message indicating that there is no such activity is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
-    - Else, the `Activity` object to be edited is returned and stored temporarily as `oldActivity`.
+   2. Else, the `Activity` object to be edited is returned and stored temporarily as `oldActivity`.
 7. `ActivityEditCommand#retrieveDetailsFromOldActivity` is called on `oldActivity` to retrieve existing activity details for delimiters not supplied by the user.
 This allows `ActivityEditCommand` to reuse existing details for details the user does not wish to edit.
 8. `ActivityEditCommand#updateCostAndCostList` and `ActivityEditCommand#validateCostListAndInvolvedList` are called to
    create a list of costs and validate them.
 These costs are necessary to recreate the activity after deleting it.
 9. `ActivityEditCommand#addAllActivityCost` is called to add the respective costs to each `Person` object involved in the activity.
-     - A dummy activity unique identifier that cannot be used by any other activity is when adding these costs.
+   * A dummy activity unique identifier that cannot be used by any other activity is when adding these costs.
-10. `Session#removeActivity()` method is invoked to remove `oldActivity` from the list of activities stored.
+10. `Session#removeActivity` method is invoked to remove `oldActivity` from the list of activities stored.
 11. A new `Activity` object is created using the new activity details and stored as `newActivity`.
 12. `Session#addActivity` is called to add `newActivity` to the session.
 13. `ActivityEditCommand#updateDummyActivityIdsInActivityCosts` is called on the session to update all dummy activity unique identifiers added by `ActivityEditCommand#addAllActivityCost` to